exodist/Trace-Mask/README.md

     This tells the stack tracer to stop tracing at this frame.
 The frame itself will be listed in the trace, unless this is combined with the 'hide' option.

+- restart => $BOOL

+    This tells the stack tracer to start again after a stop, effectively skipping all the frames between the stop and this start.
+This may be combined with 'stop' in order to show a single frame.

 - hide => $COUNT